atxwang/atxwang.github.io/_posts/reflections on year 1/brat.md

 <iframe width="560" height="315" src="
 https://www.youtube.com/embed/1MQUleX1PeA?si=65Hlk5Wq3cSBzVXt" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Charli, SOPHIE, and AG would experiment with a more mainstream version of this weird, off-putting style
+Charli, SOPHIE, and AG would experiment with a more mainstream version of this weird, off-putting style, putting out some controversially-received EPs in anticipation of her third album, XCXWorld.

 this is the genre which was supposed to but never did manifest in xcxworld.